-A.1.
-Background and relations on ATRT1 recommendations on accountability and transparency in policy and implementation processes

-ATRT1 made certain relevant recommendations that we can see today as closely related to the approach chosen by ATRT2 to make an integral evaluation of the PDP and relates later steps, i.a. revision, embracing and review.
-The individual recommendations are listed hereunder

-With regard to Board consideration of input in Policy Decision making
+With regard to Board consideration of input in Policy Decision making (Rec #20)

-20. The Board should ensure that all necessary inputs that have been received in policy making processes are accounted for and included for consideration by the Board.
-To assist in this, the Board should as soon as possible adopt and make available to the community a mechanism such as a checklist or template to accompany documentation for Board decisions that certifies what inputs have been received and are included for consideration by the Board.

 The adequate implementation of this recommendation can obviously have positive effects on 9.1, c) continually assessing and improving the processes by which ICANN receives public input (including adequate explanation of decisions taken and the rationale thereof) as the rationale for Baords decisions could be based on the relevant public inputs.
 Also in terms of d) continually assessing the extent to which ICANN's decisions are embraced, supported and accepted by the public and the Internet community; requires a convincing argument that the process was transparent and all inputs were considered; and finally only the trust of an effective process can create trust in the model e) assessing the policy development process to facilitate enhanced cross community deliberations, and effective and timely policy development.

-The next few recommendations ca be considered as a safeguard for the stakeholders in case they would not agree with the Boards decisions.
+The next few recommendations can be considered as a safeguard for the stakeholders in case they would not agree with the Boards decisions.
 “Reconsideration of Board’s decisions” is not a new issue for ATRT2.
-It actually pre-dates the AoC, as it was part of an earlier Berkam report (2002 I think).
+It actually pre-dates the AoC, and was studied as far back as 2002.
 It was already part of the ATRT1 and in fact predates the AOC.
 ATRT1 created 4 Working Groups to produce the first report, each group focusing its work on sub-elements of paragraph 9.1.
 ATRT1‘s WG #4 looked at all 3 review mechanisms of the Board’s decisions and made specific recommendations back in 2010 (Recommendations 23, 25 and 26 on pp.55-56).
 Recommendation 23 specifically proposed that ICANN “seek input from a committee of independent experts on the restructuring of the three [Board] review mechanisms—the Independent Review Panel (IRP), the Reconsideration Process and the Office of the Ombudsman.”
 ATRT1 specifically asked that the expert review consider suggested procedures for compelling the Board to reconsider a decision and for removing the entire Board.
 The specific ATRT1 recommendations are listed below: